Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Characteristics:

 Star rubies are worn as pendants or as the focal element in vintage rings.
 The quality of a star is judged by three things: sharpness of the rays, symmetry of the star, and the evenness with which the star sits centred on the dome.
 The finest examples come from Burma and Sri Lanka.
-A twelve-rayed star, caused by two overlapping star systems from different rutile orientations, is exceptionally rare and commands a significant premium.
+A twelve-rayed star, caused by two overlapping star systems from different rutile orientations, is exceptionally rare and commands a significant premium among collectors.

 Ruby treatment